cblgh/rotonde-choo/README.md

  ```
     /endpoint https://rotonde-username.hashbase.io (this is the Hashbase archive url from before)
     /save /absolute/path/you/want/for/rotonde.json (you can skip this part, defaults to ~/.config/rotonde/rotonde.json)
-    /set name your name
-    /set color #24292E (or whatever color you want)
-    /set location the internet
     /set avatar https://link-to.picture
          or
     /set avatar /path/to/picture